General Concurrence Percolation on Quantum Networks: General concurrence percolation

-In Fig. \ref{fig:GCP}, we have a small network.
-However, for each node pair, we could have multiple parallel entangled states \cite{Acin2007}.
-We could establish entanglement between any two distant nodes using these entangled states.
-As an illustration, non-maximal entangled states between neighbors are present in Fig. \ref{fig:GCP}.
-No direct edge exists between $A$ and $B$.
-We can employ the series rule of entanglement swapping technique along the (I) $ACDB$ and (II) $AEFB$ pathways to establish entanglement between $A$ and $B$.
-We will have two parallel entangled states between $A$ and $B$, which could be distilled into one state through parallel rule, as mentioned in TABLE II of \cite{Meng2021}.
-Using this technique, we can generate long-range connections by creating entanglement between two remote nodes.
 However, the value of $\theta$ associated with these newly established entangled states would differ and depend on the number and length of the shortest paths between the related sources and destinations.
 Therefore, the corresponding singlet conversion probability, as shown in Eq. \ref{eq:SCP}, would also differ for different entangled states.
-This protocol is referred to as the {\it General Concurrence Percolation} (GCP).
-Only the shortest paths have been taken into consideration for establishing entanglement between two distant nodes in a large network \cite{Malik2022}. {\it In GCP, the associated variable is considered to be either $c$ or $\theta$}.
+This protocol is referred to as general concurrence percolation (GCP).
+Only the shortest paths of the network have been taken into consideration to establish entanglement between two distant nodes in a large network \cite{Malik2022}.
+In GCP, the associated variable is considered to be either $c$ or $\theta$.